sabifo4/sabifo4.github.io/01_about.md

 * [A Species-Level Timeline of Mammal Evolution Integrating Phylogenomic Data](https://rdcu.be/cDHW7)<br>
 __Álvarez-Carretero S__<sup>*</sup>, Tamuri AU<sup>*</sup>, et al. (2021) Nature.<br><font size="2"><sup>*</sup>These authors contributed equally.</font><br> >> Resources available for this study:<br>
   - [Step-by-step tutorial to reproduce the results of this study](https://github.com/sabifo4/mammals_dating).
   - [Interview I had at the YouTube channel "Evolution soup" with regards to this research](https://www.youtube.com/watch?v=shsOpkkcq_A&feature=youtu.be).
-By watching this video, you can learn more about the most precise evolutionary timeline for mammals, each author's contribution, the outline and main outcome of this research, and a little bit more about my academic career.
+By watching this video, you can learn more about the most precise estimated evolutionary timeline for mammals, each author's contribution, the outline and main outcome of this research, and a little bit more about my academic career.
   - [Press release in English](https://sruk.org.uk/study-offers-new-insights-into-the-timeline-of-mammal-evolution/).
   - [Press release in Spanish](https://sruk.org.uk/es/un-nuevo-estudio-proporciona-nuevas-respuestas-sobre-la-cronologia-evolutiva-de-los-mamiferos/).
 <spacer></spacer>